 Formatting fiddly references

 In many theses, academic articles and research reports, the references in the reference list have been assembled from various sources over several years and are formatted differently.
 Rhonda asks for a copy of the reference style preferred by the university or target journal and applies the reference style to the reference list.
 This can include consistent use of commas, brackets, italics and capitalisation.
 Rhonda also highlights missing information, such as a missing author initial, and fills it in if easily available from an internet search.
 It’s fiddly work but the result is worth it!
+Even with the use of reference management software, there can be glitches.

 The result: The outcome is always a beautifully and consistently formatted reference list with complete information.
 The credibility of the thesis, article or report is enhanced as readers can find references easily and are not distracted by poor formatting.